Skip to content

 General prerequisites

-You need a running Memgraph Platform instance, which includes both the MAGE library and Memgraph Lab, a visual interface.
-To run the image, open a command-line interpreter and run the following Docker command:
+You need Memgraph Platform running, which includes both the MAGE library and Memgraph Lab, a visual interface.
+To run it on Linux/macOS, run the following in your terminal:

 To export data from Memgraph, you first have to create a graph in Memgraph.
 To do that, expand this section and run the given Python script.